Why Trump is signing an executive action on mining the deep ocean

 A second administration official added the Trump administration wants “the US to get ahead of China on this resource space.”

-However, the US won’t be able to stand up an industry overnight, especially one that is relatively untested globally.
+However, the US won’t be able to stand up an industry overnight, especially one that is untested globally.
+No commercial deep sea mining has started anywhere.

 Trump’s order instructs the Secretary of Commerce to expedite the process to review and issue permits for exploration and commercial recovery and directs the Interior Secretary to set up a process for reviewing and approving permits and granting licenses within the US Outer Continental Shelf.

-Note: This story has been updated with Trump signing the executive order.